velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 “Wilco.
 It means ‘wilco.’”

-I nod.
-“Thank you.
+I nod. “…thank you.
 I will remember that.”

 I look around sharply as we step out of the cell.
 The hallway is clear.
 “I’m going to take you up to my office while I gather some things,” I tell Lishuen.
 “Your weapon is among them.
 God willing, you shall be safe there for the moment.”